Friends & Family Sale! Up to 20% OFF* SITEWIDE

 New glasses making me dizzy: A woman touching her nose looking like she doesn't feel well.

 Whether this is your first time wearing glasses or you’ve been wearing your old glasses for a couple of years, your eyes and brain have become used to a certain way of processing what you see.
+New prescription glasses change how light is collected and sent back to the retina, which then sends that light to your brain in the form of electrical signals.

-Then you get a new pair of glasses.
 Perhaps you suffer from nearsightedness and have just bought higher prescription glasses for driving.
 Or maybe you’ve recently developed presbyopia so you now have reading glasses or progressive lenses.
 Need specs to play your favorite outdoor sport?
 You might invest in some prescription sunglasses.

 • New prescription lenses with higher optical power to correct for worsening eyesight